Multi-intervention outreach

 How effective is it?

 Most of the existing evidence is focused on whether these programmes impact student aspirations/attitudes.
 These studies find that participating in multi-intervention outreach seems to be associated with positive outcomes for students.
-However, the research methods used in the studies don’t produce ‘causal evidence’.
-This means we can’t state with absolute certainty that multi-intervention outreach is linked to positive outcomes for students.
+However, the research methods used in the studies don’t produce causal evidence, meaning that they do not prove that multi-intervention outreach directly impacts students’ outcomes.

 There are a small number of studies that look at whether multi-intervention outreach is associated with HE participation.
-Where a simple comparison of students who take part versus those who don’t is used, the results show a positive association.
+These involve a simple comparison of students who take part versus those who do not, and the results show a positive association.
 However, where methods seek to take into account selection bias (i.e. the fact that certain types of students might be more or less likely to take part in these programmes), the evidence on the efficacy of these programmes is more mixed (see the list of causal studies below).

 What features seem to be important?